 5, Pack light

 Pack as light as you can for a wild camp or bivvy – the whole point is to feel unencumbered and free.
-All you need are your bivvy bag, a good sleeping bag, an ultralight sleeping mat, water, food, a stove and fuel, a head torch and a map.
+All you need are your bivvy bag (wondering which one to buy?
+Check out this roundup of the best options from Camping Secrets), a good sleeping bag, an ultralight sleeping mat, water, food, a stove and fuel, a head torch and a map.
 Oh, and jelly babies.

 6, Be safe